tranjm4/rnn_stock_predictor/README.md

 ### 1.1 Data Collection

 The data used was obtained by manually querying [Polygon's Stock API](https://polygon.io/docs/stocks) and storing that data into `api_scraper/stock_database.db`.
 The database design and its API is specified in `api_scraper/database.py`.
+The past 2 years of stock histories was collected.

+#### 7/20/2024 Update

+The data is now obtained from the `yfinance` library, which allows for unbounded stock history data.
+Data has been expanded from 2 years to up to 10 years of stock history data.

 `api_scraper/scraper.py` performed this task by iterating through `api_scraper/ticker_symbols.csv`.